 DRIVING INNOVATION BY GETTING COMPANY-WIDE BUY-INS

 PCML Ltd. are a modern manufacturing company with seventeen sites and over one-hundred staff.
-Having always placed an importance on culture and shared ideals, the company wanted to approach digital transformation in the same way, ensuring everyone bought into the robotics project before implementation, to ensure no ill feelings were created.
+Having always placed an importance on culture and shared ideals, the company wanted to approach digital transformation in the same way, ensuring everyone bought into the robotics project before implementation, to ensure no feelings of concern were created.

 Although every division can benefit from the introduction of RoboticProcess Automation (RPA).
 Numerous forward-thinking councils are already experimenting with automation in a number of different areas.
 Most manufacturing companies start by automating high value transactions, where quality and accuracy is critical.
 This is typically in (1) revenue & benefits, (2) finance and (3) HR departments.
 Much of this work is rules-based, repetitive and time-consuming, an ideal fit for automation.
 Staff released from this admin work can then invest time enhancing council revenue.